NitrOP7674/FreeplayCheckpoint/README.md

     - Avoids interfering with bakkesmod default commands.
 - **Variance**:
   - When resuming play from frozen, apply randomness to the scenario.
   - **Randomly mirror when loading checkpoint**:
     - Randomly mirrors shots when loading to practice opposite angles.
-  **Load random checkpoint**:
+  - **Load random checkpoint**:
     - When not frozen and `cpt_do_checkpoint` is pressed, load a random checkpoint instead of the latest one.
 - **Auto-reset checkpoint**:
   - Allows drilling a shot or running through shots like a training pack.
+- **Other Options**:
   - **Save File Name**:
     - Sets the checkpoint save file; store different types of shots in different files.
+  - **Delete ALL Shots**:
+    - Deletes every saved checkpoint in the current file, even locked shots.
+Check the "Enable" checkbox first to enable the button - there is no warning or confirmation once this is checked.
   - **Clean History**:
     - When rewinding and restoring an old state, deletes history after that restored point.
   - **History Length**: amount of history to save
   - **History Refresh Rate**:
     - Interval between saved state points.
 Set small for maximum smoothness in history data, but at the possible expense of worse performance.
+  - **Debug**:
+    - Shows some additional debugging data.
+Probably not useful.

+**Other CVars**
+- `cpt_car_frozen`/`cpt_ball_frozen`:
+  - These are set by this plugin whenever the car or ball or both are frozen in freeplay.

 **Uninstalling:**